Work Hard and Smart – Recover from Fluffoholism and Make Your Time Count

 Of course, the truth is that we are all fluffoholics to some degree.
 The person who would concentrate only on relevant tasks would seem like an absolute genius to us mere mortals.

 Let’s get it over with.
-My name is Bartosz and I’m a recovering fluffoholic and this is what I have learned:
+My name is Bartosz, and I’m a recovering fluffoholic.
+This is what I have learned.